The Airmen's Stories - Sgt. V Foglar

 On 14th March 1944 he was posted to 105 (Transport) OTU where he formed a crew with F/O J Grygar and F/Lt.
 L Kral, they went on to 147 Squadron, where he flew Dakotas until the end of the war.
 Foglar was awarded the Czech Military Cross.

 He returned to Czechoslovakia after the war and joined the national airline CSA.
 On 21st December 1948 he was captain of Dakota OK-WDN which was on a flight from Rome to Athens.
 Due to very poor visibility the aircraft was too far south and was heard circling over Kalamata on the SW Peloponnese in Greece.

-When it dropped flares, presumably to aid recognition of its position, army units on exercise in the area opened fire for some reason and the aircraft came down near Pilos on the coast.
+When it dropped flares, presumably to aid recognition of its position, army units on exercise in the area (or possibly communist rebels) opened fire for some reason and the aircraft came down near Pilos on the coast.
 Foglar, four other crew and nineteen passengers were killed.